 Palliative podiatric care is the cutting, cleaning, and trimming of toenails, corns, calluses, and bunions.
 When covered, palliative care is covered at one fee for each service on multiple digits for one or both feet.

-Palliative services are covered only if the member is under the active care of a physician for one of the following conditions:
+Palliative services are covered only if the member is under the active care of a physician for one of the following conditions (see next page):

 - Diabetes mellitus

 - Arteriosclerosis obliterans evidenced by claudication

 - Peripheral neuropathies involving the feet and associated with:

-- o Malnutrition or vitamin deficiency
+- Malnutrition or vitamin deficiency

 - Diabetes mellitus

-- $\circ~$ Drugs and toxins
+- Drugs and toxins

+- Multiple sclerosis

+- o Uremia

+- Cerebral Palsy

 - o Multiple sclerosis

-- o Uremia

-- o Cerebral Palsy

-- Multiple sclerosis

-- o Spinal cord injuries
+- Spinal cord injuries

-- o Blindness
+- Blindness

-- Parkinson's Disease
+- o Parkinson's Disease

-- o Cerebrovascular accident
+- Cerebrovascular accident

-- o Scleroderma
+- Scleroderma